kislyuk/argcomplete/README.rst

     ./describe_github_user.py --organization heroku --member <TAB>

+If you have a useful completer to add to the `completer library
+<https://github.com/kislyuk/argcomplete/blob/master/argcomplete/completers.py>`_, send a pull request!

 Readline-style completers
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The readline_ module defines a completer protocol in rlcompleter_.
 Readline-style completers are also supported by